 But there’s good news, too!
 Today, Britain is making itself known for showing a greener side.
 Many ethical British brands are now not only locally made, but they’re also manufactured from eco-friendly materials, too.

-To prove it, I’ve highlighted 5 ethical and sustainable brands made in Britain, and discovered styles as interesting and as diverse as the Brits themselves.
+To prove it, I’ve highlighted 10 ethical British fashion brands, and discovered styles as interesting and as diverse as the Brits themselves.
 And you know what the best part is?
 These labels are ALL female-led!

 Sustainable British Fashion At Its Best

 Kensington-based ethical fashion brand Beulah makes quintessentially British luxury clothing with a social conscience.
 In addition to making elegant clothing from organic cotton, silk and linen.

 Beulah provides employment for trafficked and vulnerable women and runs charity activities to support victims of trafficking through the Beulah Trust.
 Over the past five years, the company has been recognized for its ethical values and secured a loyal celebrity following, counting the Duchess of Cambridge, Sarah Jessica Parker and Jessica Alba as clients.

 Ethics: Natural fabrics including linen and organic cotton.
 Proceeds go towards helping trafficked women.

 One of the best ethical British fashion brands for: Stunning, elegant midi and maxi dresses, jackets and blazers.